 Construction Light Choices

-Light bars are the most popular and common use on construction vehicles.
+Light bars are the most popular and common LED construction vehicle lights.
 Since these vehicles pose many dangerous when backing up, another great choice are surface mount lights.
 Surface and grille LEDs can be added to the rear of a dump truck, tractor, or other utility vehicle to improve the visibility of the vehicle and help reduce accidents and collisions.

 Wig wags and hideaways are also used as part of construction lighting.
 Both light types are fitted in headlights, taillights, and fog hole mounts.
 The strategic lighting options can be turned on anytime and make the vehicle easier to see.